ESDRobotics/first-repo/README.md

 # First Repository
 This is ESD Robotics Team's first repo.
-If you're on the team, add an "issue" to the "Issues" section of the repository so that we can add you to the organization.
-Make the title and description whatever you want.
-We just need to know your account names so that we can add you.
-If you don't already have a GitHub account, you will not be able to add an issue.
+If you're on the team, click the "watch" button in the top right corner of the screen.
+If you don't already have a GitHub account, you will need to create one.
 Also, if you do create an account, make it under your ESD email address.